MDaineko/rsschool-cv/cv.md

 1. **Loading...**

 1. **Education**.
 I'm a third-year student.
 I'm completing by bachelor's degree from *Francisk Skorina Gomel State University*.
-Course title is Programming Mobile Systems.
+Course title is *Programming Mobile Systems*.
 Currently I've been doing "*Frontend developer*" course on [Hexlet](https://ru.hexlet.io) since our training started as a complemet to the training from [RS-School](https://rs.school/) with [EPAM](https://training.by/#!/Home?lang=ru) within the framework of self-education.

 1. **English level**: *Intermediate*